 An onyx coyote by James Panteah (son of Abby Quam-Panteah and Clayton Panteah).
 This one is 2.5 inches high and $75.
 By Leland Boone and Daphne Quam, a paint stone bushy tail has real character: at left he seems serious: sniffing the wind.
 From the other side the stone showed one happy smiling bushytail.
 3 inches long and $65.

-Brian Yatsattie made this Picasso marble turtle who appears to have hunkered down until the election year is over… 3 by 1.75 inches, 3/4 of an inch thick. $400.
-The fluorite bear at right was made by Loubert & Rosella Soseeah.
-1.5 inches long and $100.
+The two carvings in the row above are both made by Brian Yatsattie.
+A Picasso marble turtle who appears to have hunkered down until the election year is over… 3 by 1.75 inches, 3/4 of an inch thick. $400.
+A turquoise bear measuring 3.25 inches from ears to tail, 2.5 inches high and $475.

 A white marble bison by Herbert Halate.
 3.25 inches long and $75.
 Next is an onyx wolf by Loubert & Rosella Soseeah.
 2.75 inches long and $62.

 An onyx canine by David Chavez.
 2.5 inches long and $36.
 A Petosky stone (fossilized coral) bear by Ron Lunasee.
-It is just under 2.25 inches long and $50.
+It is just under 2.25 inches long SOLD.
 A dinosaur bone wolf made by Bernard Laiwakete.
 2.25 inches long and $90.
-A ladybug carved from jet and apple/bamboo coral by Reynold Lunasee, 7/8 of an inch long and $24.
+A Picasso marble rabbit by Sedrick Banteah.
+1 5/8 inches high and $80.

 A frog carved from a piece of jasper that has a natural stripe of what looks to be opal.
 By Herbert Him, this one is 2.75 inches long and $165.
 A turtle carved from antler by Joshua Qualo.
 3 3/8 inches long and $110.